 Was he never able to find the right investors?
 Were there technical problems?
 Did he just give up on turning his idea into something consumers would buy?
 Whatever the case, his story ends the way so many others do in old newspaper pages: Unnoticed.

 Hopefully, someone took a picture before he disappeared into the abyss.

-“We’ve been following the PDC camera development for some time but have no plans to introduce a throw away camera.”
+“We’ve been following the PDC camera development for some time, but have no plans to introduce a throw away camera.”

 — A spokesman for Eastman Kodak, pooh-poohing the idea of a disposable camera in a 1973 article in the Democrat and Chronicle, the Rochester, New York, company’s hometown newspaper.
 The spokesman went on to claim that the quality of such cameras was low and that they were based on “not very sound principles.”
-The camera the spokesman was critiquing, the Plastic Development Corp.’s Plastic Disposable Camera (PDC), was perhaps the first disposable camera that gained any degree of mainstream notice, including a writeup in Popular Mechanics.
-The camera cost just 65 cents (around $3.84 today), which was actually cheaper than the better-known disposable cameras of the ‘80s and ‘90s.
+The camera the spokesman was critiquing, the Plastic Development Corp.’s Plastic Disposable Camera (PDC), was perhaps the first disposable camera that gained any degree of mainstream notice, including a write-up in Popular Mechanics.
+The camera cost just 65 cents (around $4.38 today), which was actually cheaper than the better-known disposable cameras of the ’80s and ’90s.

 Kodak didn’t really care about disposable cameras … until a powerful competitor did